jeongukjae/KR-BERT-SimCSE/README.md

 # KR-BERT-SimCSE

-This repository contains codes for SimCSE using TensorFlow 2 and KR-BERT.
+Implementing SimCSE using TensorFlow 2 and KR-BERT.

 ## Training